Liquid cooling: HVAC

 Liquid cooling is also used to remove heat from large buildings by using chillers which transfer the coolant from the evaporator to air handling units, chilled beams and fan coil units inside the building, and to the cooling towers from the condenser if the condenser is liquid-cooled.
 Some buildings are directly cooled by the cooling towers using plate heat exchangers transferring the heat from the chiller condenser loop to the evaporator loop.
 Convective heat transfer is used to cool the coolant if the building uses dry or closed-circuit cooling towers.

+Liquid cooling garments

+Liquid Cooling Garments (LCG) are used to decrease the wearer’s bodily temperature and keep them comfortable.
+Generally, an LCG uses a series of coolant-filled tubes and a refrigeration unit and a pump to move the coolant throughout the system.
+These parts are usually encased inside of a normal garment, usually a vest.
+Since the coolant is so close to human skin, water tends to be the preferred coolant, as it is both safe for skin contact and effective at transferring heat.
+Due to their portable and versatile nature, LCGs have been proposed as a solution to overheating in areas where a standard air conditioning system would not be feasible or where the cooling would need to be under protective gear.